honeycombio/terraform-aws-integrations/README.md

 in [`tests/`](https://github.com/honeycombio/terraform-aws-integrations/tree/main/tests)
 .
 To set up:

-1. Set the API key used by Terraform setting the HONEYCOMB_API_KEY environment variable.
+1. Set the API key used by Terraform setting the TF_VAR_HONEYCOMB_API_KEY environment variable.

+2. Setup AWS credentials.

+3. Run `terraform init`

-3. `terraform plan` and `terraform apply` will now work as expected, as will `terraform destroy`.
+4. `terraform plan` and `terraform apply` will now work as expected, as will `terraform destroy`.

-4. Test cases also run as part of the pipeline.
+5. Test cases also run as part of the pipeline.
    See [test-terraform-module.yml](https://github.com/honeycombio/terraform-aws-integrations/blob/main/.github/workflows/test-terraform-module.yml)

 ### Docs